nephio-project/docs/glossary.md

 ## hydration
 A play on [DRY](#dry) and [WET](#wet), this is the process by which a DRY artifact becomes ready for deployment.
 A familiar example is rendering a Helm chart.
-A lot of the effort in the configration management aspects of Nephio are spent on making the hydration process scalable, collaborative, and managable in Day 2 and beyond, all of which are challenges with current techniques.
+A lot of the effort in the configuration management aspects of Nephio are spent on making the hydration process scalable, collaborative, and manageable in Day 2 and beyond, all of which are challenges with current techniques.

 Hydration may be *out-of-place*, where the source material (e.g., the Helm